 If you have more than $30,000 and you are willing to forego some short-term growth for a smoother experience, the forex market may be your play.
 If you have less money, need built-in leverage and don’t mind a bit of volatility, then options could work for you.

-As always, never invest money that you are not willing to lose — both of these markets and asset types carry risk.
+As always, never invest money that you are not willing to lose.
+No matter where you stand in the battle of forex vs. options, these markets and asset types carry risk.

 Frequently Asked Questions